chichiwang/notes/paradigms/overview/README.md

   * **Languages Using This Paradigm**: [Oz](https://en.wikipedia.org/wiki/Oz_(programming_language)), [Alice](https://en.wikipedia.org/wiki/Alice_(programming_language))
 * **Functional Reactive Programming**
   * Also known as **continuous synchronous programming**
-  * Programs are functional, but the function argument can be changed and the change is propogated to the output
+  * Programs are functional, but the function argument can be changed and the change is propagated to the output
   * This paradigm can accept nondeterministic input and does not introduce any nondeterminism of its own
   * Semantically, the arguments are continuous functions of a totally ordered variable
     * These variables can correspond to useful magnitudes such as *time* or *size*
   * Typically values are only recomputed when they change and are needed
-  * When changes are propogated correctly the functional program introduces no nondeterminism
+  * When changes are propagated correctly the functional program introduces no nondeterminism
   * **Languages Using This Paradigm**: [Yampa](https://hackage.haskell.org/package/Yampa-0.13/docs/FRP-Yampa.html) (embedded in [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language))), [FrTime](https://docs.racket-lang.org/frtime/) (embedded in [Racket](https://racket-lang.org/), previously a Scheme implementation)
 * **Discrete Synchronous Programming**
   * In this paradigm a program awaits input, does internal calculations, and emits output events